 These schools cost substantially less for California residents.
 CSU schools are cheaper than UC schools; however, as a whole, UC schools are more selective and prestigious.

 Keep in mind that there isn't necessarily a direct relationship between the quality of a school and its cost.
 You can get an outstanding education at a relatively cheap school.
 In fact, many UC schools are considered some of the top research universities in the world.

 Below is the ranking list of the cheapest colleges in California.

-I ranked the schools by their cost of attendance for California residents who live on campus.
-These numbers come from College Navigator, a component of the National Center for Education Statistics.
-Also, I created separate tables for CSU schools, UC schools, and private schools.
-Private colleges are more expensive than CSUs and UCs, but some private colleges offer very generous financial aid.
+I also created separate tables for CSU schools, UC schools, and private schools.
+Private colleges are typically more expensive than CSU and UC schools, but some offer very generous financial aid.

 California State University Schools